The 23 Best Travel Apps Every Traveler Should Know About

 Chances are you might find yourself connecting to public Wi-Fi if you’re looking to access the Internet during your travels.

 TunnelBear will allow you to do that both privately and securely by providing you a VPN (virtual private network) that will encrypt your browsing data to keep your information hidden from hackers and advertisers.
-The app comes with 500MB of free browsing data each month, while you can also opt for unlimited data at $9.99 a month.
+The app comes with 500MB of free browsing data each month, while you can also opt for unlimited data starting at $3.33 a month.

 The app is great for solo travelers looking to meet fellow vacationers during their trip, with features that include a Hostel Noticeboard for regular events and meetups, and a translator that allows you to translate up to 37 languages.